NotNowest/NotNowest/README.md

-## 🍂  Nowest
+## 🍂  hello there

-- 🌿 Olá, sou Nowest ou Nowa, estou aprendendo a desevolver faz pouco tempo.
+- 🎍 a simple person learning to program
-- 🎑 Qualquer dica é muito bem vinda ^^
+- 🎑 tips are welcome